-With job market competitivity increasing, your CV is playing a more crucial role than ever before as it is the difference between successfully progressing in the application process and being rejected.
+In today's competitive job market, your CV is more crucial than ever before as it is the difference between successfully progressing in the application process and being rejected.

 Furthermore, with over 90% of large companies adopting Applicant Tracking Systems (ATS), more and more people are having their applications rejected before a member of the recruitment team reads it, as the ATS software system is programmed to filter out specific components of a resume to streamline the recruitment process.

 This blog entry will highlight the key components that should be excluded from your CV in order to bypass the ATS rejection software and grasp the attention of prospective employers.

 1) Non-Standard Font Types and Titles

 When reviewing multiple CVs, organisations will form initial opinions on who to accept and reject initially by the layout of every submitted resume.
 Make sure to use standard CV titles and professional font types such as Arial or Calibri in order to keep your resume professional and avoid rejection before your application is even read.